mmutakilu/Supervised-Learning/Weather Prediction API/README.md

 ## Project Structure

-- `data/`: Contains the dataset used for the project.
+- `climate.csv`: Contains the dataset used for the project.
-- `notebooks/`: Jupyter notebooks documenting the EDA and modeling process.
+- `weather_prediction.ipynb`: Jupyter notebooks documenting the EDA and modeling process.
-- `src/`: Source code for data processing, modeling, and any utility functions.
-- `results/`: Stores the model outputs, such as predictions and evaluation metrics.
+- `data_dictionary.md`: The data dictionary explaining everything about the dataset.

+# Acknowledgments
+- NASA Power Data Center for providing the climate dataset.

 ## Getting Started